A Pareto Dominance Principle for Data-Driven Optimization: Data-driven optimization

-The solid lines in Figures~\ref{fig:newsvendor:disappointment} and~\ref{fig:newsvendor:conservatism} correspond to the empirical cost estimator (light brown) and to different distributionally robust cost estimators with a moment ambiguity set (green: $\varepsilon=0.05$, light blue: $\varepsilon=0.15$, dark blue: $\varepsilon=0.20$), a Wasserstein ambiguity set (orange: $\varepsilon=0.275$) and a relative entropy ambiguity set (magenta: $\varepsilon=0.05$).
+The solid lines in Figures~\ref{fig:newsvendor:disappointment} and~\ref{fig:newsvendor:conservatism} correspond to the empirical cost estimator (light brown) and to distributionally robust cost estimators with a moment ambiguity set (green: $\varepsilon=0.05$, light blue: $\varepsilon=0.13$, dark blue: $\varepsilon=0.2$), a Wasserstein ambiguity set (orange: $\varepsilon=0.28$) and a relative entropy ambiguity set (magenta: $\varepsilon=0.12$).
+The $\varepsilon$ hyperparameters are chosen to ensure efficient use of the available plotting area.
 As expected, the empirical cost estimator is the most optimistic one in the sense that it displays the lowest in-sample cost, but its out-of-sample disappointment fails to decay.
 Any distributionally robust cost estimator becomes increasingly pessimistic as the size parameter~$\varepsilon$ of the underlying ambiguity set increases.
 The dashed lines in Figure~\ref{fig:newsvendor:comparison} visualize the trade-off between the asymptotic in-sample cost and the decay rate of the out-of-sample disappointment for the na\"ive penalized empirical cost estimator~$\widehat c(x)=c(x,\widehat S_T)+\varepsilon$ (light brown) and for the distributionally robust cost estimators with a moment ambiguity set (dark blue), a Wasserstein ambiguity set (orange) and a relative entropy ambiguity set (magenta) as~$\varepsilon$ is swept.
 The six dots in Figure~\ref{fig:newsvendor:comparison} correspond to the six estimators investigated in Figures~\ref{fig:newsvendor:disappointment} and~\ref{fig:newsvendor:conservatism}.
 As expected, the dashed lines corresponding to the distributionally robust cost estimators with a Wasserstein and a relative entropy ambiguity set intersect because both of these estimators reduce to the empirical cost estimator for~$\varepsilon=0$.
 Maybe surprisingly, the distributionally robust cost estimators associated with the relative entropy ambiguity set dominate those associated with the Wasserstein ambiguity set and even more so those associated with the moment ambiguity set, that is, their asymptotic in-sample cost is lowest for any fixed decay rate of the out-of-sample disappointment.
 They also dominate the penalized empirical cost estimators.
-It is now natural to ask whether there exists a globally {\em least conservative} cost estimator whose asymptotic in-sample risk is minimal across {\em all} conceivable cost estimators (not necessarily only distributionally robust ones) with the same decay rate of the out-of-sample disappointment.
-In the remainder of the paper we endeavor to answer this fundamental question under significantly more general conditions.
+It is now natural to ask whether there exists a globally {\em least conservative} cost estimator whose asymptotic in-sample risk is minimal across {\em all} conceivable cost estimators (not necessarily only distributionally robust ones) with a prescribed decay rate of the out-of-sample disappointment.
+For example, if we require a decay rate of at least $5\%$, all cost estimators on the right hand side of the vertical dashed line in Figure~\ref{fig:newsvendor:comparison} are feasible.
+A simple line search reveals that this includes all penalized empirical cost estimators with penalty $\varepsilon\geq 1.9$, all distributionally robust cost estimators with a moment ambiguity set of size~$\varepsilon\geq 0.14$, all distributionally robust cost estimators with a Wasserstein ambiguity set of radius $\varepsilon\geq 0.23$ and all distributionally robust cost estimators with a relative entropy ambiguity set of radius $\varepsilon\geq 0.05$.
+But many other estimators not considered in this experiment are feasible, too.
+We endeavor to identify the least conservative of {\em all} such feasible estimators.
+In the remainder we address this fundamental challenge under significantly more~general~conditions.